10 Text-Based Games Like A Dark Room

 Available on PC, Android and iOS.

-Similarly, to Zombie Exodus and A Dark Room, this game has the same comfortable, minimalist design.
+This game has the same comfortable, minimalist design as A Dark Room.
 There is no colorful art or loud sounds, just the text on the page.
 Games like A Dark Room have some truly interesting art styles, and more often than not, they prove that less is more.

 This game has some of the most exceptional writing I’ve ever read.
-It’s always my go-to interactive fiction recommendation, and the best part is – choices actually matter.
+It’s always my go-to interactive fiction recommendation, and the best part is, your choices actually matter.

 The decisions you make have consequences and will impact the storyline.
 The game also gives you so much freedom over the creation of your character and the robot you build in the story.

-Choice of Robots is also super inclusive and supportive of the LGBT community.
+Choice of Robots is also super inclusive and supportive of the LGBTQ+ community.
 There are options for gay characters and romances.
 To top it all off, there are also multiple endings and achievements!
-This gives it a huge replay factor.
+This gives it a huge replayability factor.

 Available on PC, Android and iOS.

 Despite the similarities, Lifeline presents its survival themes and story differently.
-Playing it right after A Dark Room is a great way to see how the text-based format can be used in unique and innovative ways.
+Playing it right after A Dark Room is a great way to see how the text-based format can be unique and innovative in different ways.

 Lifeline has a strong focus on narrative as well, and presents it with the familiar and cozy minimalist style.
 Just text.
-The user interface is uncluttered, and the controls are simple.
+The user interface is clean, and the controls are simple.

 What’s interesting about the game, and sets it apart from most other text-adventure games, is that you aren’t the main character.
 Instead, you’re having a conversation with them.